christofmuc/KnobKraft-orm/README.md

 # How does it look?

 [Disclaimer]: The video shows version 1.0.0, a lot has happened since then.
+Especially the version 2.0.0 introduced the most sought after feature - bank management!

 I made a video to show you the software and the most basic functionality, checkout the YouTube channel for more examples and advanced features as well